raendev/guide/src/counter/admin.md

 Here is what actually happens when you sign in with NEAR:

 - NEAR Wallet adds a new [FunctionCall Access Key](https://docs.near.org/docs/concepts/access-keys) to your account.
 You can see this listed in the "Recent activity" section on [wallet.testnet.near.org](https://wallet.testnet.near.org).
 In a nutshell:
-  - this key can ONLY make calls to the `counter.raendev.testnet` contract (or your version of it)
+  - This key can ONLY make calls to the `counter.raendev.testnet` contract (or your version of it)
-  - this key has an allowance of **0.25 NEAR** that it can spend on transaction fees on your behalf.
+  - This key has an allowance of **0.25 NEAR** that it can spend on transaction fees on your behalf.
 If you use RAEN Admin for long enough to exhaust this allowance, every call to a Change Method will start redirecting to NEAR Wallet.
-  - if a transaction has an `attachedDeposit`, no matter how small, it WILL require explicit user confirmation.
+  - If a transaction has an `attachedDeposit`, no matter how small, it WILL require explicit user confirmation.

 - NEAR Wallet redirects to the previous URL at `raen.dev/admin`, adding some extra URL parameters with information about this new Access Key.